Transit sees in jump in ridership, while drive-alone commuting declines

 According to their data, drive-alone commuting dropped to 25% from 30% the previous year.
 You may or may not know, but drive-alone commuting is the number one reason cause for traffic congestion across the country.

 This result reveals the biggest decrease in single-occupancy vehicle commuters since they began collecting data in 2010.
 Meanwhile, transit ridership among downtown Seattle workers jumped to 47%.

-A variety of factors to manage traffic flow worked together to maximize all of the region’s transportation options.
-The results of the recent reports were attributed to the Seattle Department of Transportation’s Commute Trip Reduction Program, a concentrated effort between the city, state and Seattle employers to provide guidance on the choices of transportation modes including, walking, cycling, transit, carpooling, and telecommuting.
+A variety of factors to manage traffic flow worked together to maximize all the region’s transportation options.
+The results of the recent reports were attributed to the Seattle Department of Transportation’s Commute Trip Reduction Program, a concentrated effort between the city, state, and Seattle employers to provide guidance on the choices of transportation modes including, walking, cycling, transit, carpooling, and telecommuting.

 When city, state, and transportation agencies work together with employers to manage travel options for commuters, the results benefit everyone.
 We’re proud that commuter benefits continue to play a crucial part in these positive trends.

 In addition to reducing congestion on our roadways, a pre-tax commuter benefit program allows employees to reduce their commuting costs by up to 40%, while employers save 7.65% on payroll taxes.